gasp-xyz/mangata-blog/blog/_posts/2022-12-22-mangata-x-lists-bifrost-bnc-liquidity-mining-bnc-mgx.markdown

 image: "2022-12-22-mangata-x-lists-bnc.jpg"
 author: "Mangata Team"
 author-image: "mangata-team.png"
-excerpt: "Today, we are excited to announce the listing of four new tokens on Mangata X: BNC, vMOVR, vKSM, and vsKSM.
-The listing will double the amount of tokens available on the Kusama DEX Mangata X. These tokens will be made available through a new XCM channel to Bifrost.
-Users will be able to deposit and swap tokens in the coming days.
-New liquidity mining incentives and arbitrage opportunities will open up as a result of these listings."
+excerpt: "Mangata X proudly presents a new token listing on the platform.
+BNC (Bifrost Native Coin) is getting listed on Mangata X on the 22nd of December 2022.
+After the listing, users will be able to provide liquidity for BNC pairs and start earning rewards for providing liquidity to the BNC-MGX pool."
 ---

 Mangata X proudly presents a new token listing on the platform.
 BNC (Bifrost Native Coin) is getting listed on Mangata X on the 22nd of December 2022.
 After the listing, users will be able to provide liquidity for BNC pairs and start earning rewards for providing liquidity to the BNC-MGX pool.